 Our California Compliance Certification can be located here

 The Adaptive Code of Conduct is applicable to Adaptive Biotechnologies Corp. (“Adaptive”), employees, officers, and directors.
 Doing business with integrity is a critical value for Adaptive.
 You must act with honesty, candor and trustworthiness in all Company dealings.
 This means you are expected to comply with all laws, rules and regulations that govern our business, maintain professional ethics and an ethical and professional work environment, and proactively support company policies including those relating to compliance, ethics, and the Code of Conduct.
 You are responsible for asking questions if something is unclear, and speaking up immediately if you suspect unethical or illegal behavior.
 Our policies forbid any form of retaliation against you for fulfilling this obligation in good faith.

 Although the Code is a general reference, and can’t cover every situation, it does provide you with clear guidelines.
 Merely because a specific law or statute is not mentioned, should not be taken as a sign that compliance with that law or regulation is not important; in fact, compliance with all laws and regulations is required and the examples listed in this Code are merely examples.
+In addition, the information included on the relevant laws is not meant to be interpreted as legal advice.
+All positions and conclusions regarding the law must be confirmed in advance and communicated by Adaptive’s Legal Department.
 Also included is a list of contacts for you to use in reporting concerns.

 Certifying Code Acceptance